rockkoca/sync-comments-h2s/README.md

 If you do not see any error, you are done.

 ###Now, go to the folder that contains your .h/.cpp files and run "sh2s".
+    All source files are backed up in ".sh2s_back_up" folder before perform any modification.
 ##Example

 Sync comments from .h to .cpp